UPDATED: February 13, 2026

 The two impacts above would radically upend the work on nonprofits doing voter registration across the nation.
 The most nonprofits would be able to do is talk about the importance of registering, educate voters about what documents they would need, then send people to their local election office to actually register in person.
 Millions would simply not register.

-Then there is the highly discriminatory impact of the law on voters, disenfranchising tens of millions of eligible citizens.
+Then there is the highly discriminatory impact of the law on voters, disenfranchising 21 million citizens.

 - Both income and education level are major factors determining whether or not someone has a passport.
 Voters with higher incomes and more education are far more likely to have a passport.
 People with household incomes over $100K are three times as likely to have a current passport as those with incomes below $50,000.
 Residents of northeast and west coast states are more likely to have passports than others.